Small Intestinal Bacterial Overgrowth: What to Know

 These symptoms vary from person to person and can depend on the extent of the overgrowth and the individual’s overall health.
 Consulting with a healthcare professional is essential if symptoms are severe or concerning.

-Now that you understand the fundamentals of bacterial overgrowth syndrome let’s outline a simple five-step process that you can follow.
+Now that you understand the fundamentals of bacterial overgrowth syndrome, let’s outline a simple five-step process to follow.

 Step One: Rebuild Your Foundations of Health

 Your foundations of health are sleep, movement, diet, stress management, and connection, all of which we know play a role in SIBO.
-Let’s look at some strategies to help each of these foundations.
+Let’s examine some strategies to support each of these foundations.

 Ten ways to improve your sleep